RiccardoSilvestri/NetNote/README.md

 Here, the user can enter username and password into `TextBoxes` and press the button "Sign in" or "Sign up".

-Also, there is handy text label on the bottom left of the window that indicates the server status.
+Also, there is a handy text label on the bottom left of the window that indicates the server status.

 ### Note Management Window

-Once the user is logged in, they are presented with an array of button, each representing a note they made (empty if they just signed up).
+Once the user is logged in, they are presented with an array of buttons, each representing a note they made (empty if they just signed up).

-The content of the selected note is displayes on an inputbox, so that it's editable..
+The content of the selected note is displayed on an inputbox, so that it's editable.